-Inexhibit was founded in 2009 by Riccardo Bianchini and Federica Lusiardi as a museum and exhibition resource section within the website of the architectural office Bianchini & Lusiardi Associati (www.bianchinielusiardi.com).
-In 2014, Inexhibit.com has become an independent multi-language content platform and web magazine dedicated to museums, exhibitions, and creative culture.
+Inexhibit was founded in 2009 by Riccardo Bianchini and Federica Lusiardi as a free resource covering museum and exhibition design, part of the website of the architecture office Bianchini & Lusiardi Associati (www.bianchinielusiardi.com).
+In 2014, Inexhibit.com has become an independent multi-language content platform and web magazine dedicated to art, design, architecture, and contemporary creativity.
 Inexhibit is aimed to provide cultural content to both professionals and the general public for free.

 Well-known institutions (a list is available here) and international design firms regularly collaborate to the creation of the content presented on Inexhibit

 Inexhibit photo repository